Have a question? Email us at: email@example.com

 The goal of the 2020 Census is to count everyone once, only once and in the right place.
 The Census Bureau will continue to improve its use of mobile technology, geospatial innovations, and internet self-response.
 The Census takes place in April 2020.

-The City of Tempe is gearing up to count all residents in the 2020 U.S. Census and now has selected the team of community members who will help guide the effort.
-The City Council has approved the appointments for volunteer positions on the city’s 2020 U.S. Census Complete Count Committee.
+The City of Tempe is gearing up to count all residents in the 2020 U.S. Census with the guidance of trusted voices in the community who are serving on the Complete Count Committee.

-Information about jobs offered by the US Census Bureau
+Information about jobs offered by the US Census Bureau.
+The Census has full-time and many part-time jobs that will work with your schedule.